Spartan0365/Networking/README.md

           #SSH Dynamic Port Forwarding 1-Step#
           Internet_Host:
-              ssh student@172.16.1.15 -D 9050  (You can only have 1 dynamic channle open at a time) or
+              ssh student@172.16.1.15 -D 9050  (You can only have 1 dynamic channel open at a time) or
               ssh -D 9050 student@172.16.1.15
           #SSH Dynamic Port Forwarding 1-Step#: